erikeldridge/app-quality-cookbook/preface.md

 ## Biases

-This book biases toward accommodating inexperienced developers, developing applications, cutting scope over quality, holding systems responsible, collaborating, iterating, and having fun.
+This book biases toward accommodating developers who may be inexperienced with a given topic, developing applications, cutting scope over quality, holding systems responsible, collaborating, iterating, and having fun.

 ### Accessibility